-Mr. Wasserman is an Accredited Collaborative Professional of the Florida Academy of Collaborative Professionals (FACP).
-He is in the initial group of 24 Accredited Professionals consisting of collaborative attorneys, mental health professionals and financial professionals.
-He also serves on the FACP Board of Directors and as a co-chair of the Fundraising Committee.
+As a leader in this emerging area of law, he is an Accredited Collaborative Law Professional under FACP Standards, serves on the FACP Board of Directors and co-chairs the Governance Committee.
 He was directly involved with the writing of the Standards and Ethics adopted by the FACP.
-In addition, Mr. Wasserman is on the Board of the South Palm Beach County Collaborative Law Group (SPBCCLG-Choose Collaborative) in Boca Raton; is a member of the Collaborative Family Law Professionals (CFLP of South Florida) in Broward County; and is a member of the Collaborative Family Law Institute (CFLI) in Miami-Dade County.
-A frequent speaker at industry events, he is extensively trained in Collaborative Law and has even become a trainer for others in the field.
+In addition, he is on the Board of the South Palm Beach County Collaborative Law Group (SPBCCLG-Choose Collaborative) in Boca Raton.
+Mr. Wasserman is also a member of the Collaborative Family Law Professionals of South Florida (CFLPSF) in Broward County, serving as a mentor, and he is a member of the Collaborative Family Law Institute (CFLI) in Miami-Dade County where he also serves as a mentor.
+He regularly speaks to several Collaborative groups; is a trainer in Collaborative Law; and publishes articles on the Collaborative Process.

-Mr. Wasserman is rated AV Preeminent by Martindale-Hubbell and has consistently been listed in Florida Super Lawyers magazine and the South Florida Legal Guide for his work in the family law field.
+Mr. Wasserman is AV Preeminent rated by Martindale-Hubbell and has consistently been listed on the Florida Super Lawyers “Top Lawyers” list as well as the South Florida Legal Guide’s “Top Lawyer” list in the family law area.

 Mr. Wasserman is a veteran of the Vietnam War, honorably discharged in 1970.
 He is a pro bono volunteer for the Veteran’s Project in Broward County.